 The department also supports a literary journal of student poetry and fiction, Sequoya.

 The department plays an important role in the Institute for Writing Studies, which was founded in 2006 by English faculty member Derek Owens.
-Within the IWS, the University Writing Center (UWC), which is itself directed by English Professor Harry Denny, hires qualified graduate and undergraduate students to work as writing consultants and peer tutors.
-The Institute for Writing Studies also houses the university’s First-Year Writing Program and Writing Across the Curriculum (WAC) program.
+Within the IWS, the University Writing Center (UWC) hires qualified undergraduate and graduate students to work as writing consultants.
+The Institute for Writing Studies also helps support the university’s First-Year Writing Program (which is housed within the Institute for Core Studies) and Writing Across the Curriculum (WAC) program.
 The WAC program hosts a series of faculty workshops and institutes and leads a Writing Fellows program.
 The UWC and WAC programs were recognized as Writing Programs of Excellence by the Conference on College Composition and Communication (CCCC) in 2014.